 Rons Renamer has been designed from concept to execution to be simple and fast to use, without compromising on power; in short to make a difficult job as easy as possible.

-Any rule set can be exported as a complete script for later automation.|
+Any rule set can be saved and can be exported as a complete script for automation purposes.

 Why not give it a try?
 The download is free and the installation simple.